UMWEDU/umw-careercenter-sync/_pages/job-internship-fair.md

 post_date: 2017-02-02 14:25:38
 ---
 <h2>SAVE THE DATE!</h2>
-Our Spring 2018 Fair will be held on 3/15/18 from 3-6 p.m. in the University Center, Chandler Ballroom.
+Our Fall 2018 Fair will be held on 10/25/18 from 3-6 p.m. in the University Center, Chandler Ballroom.

+This fair offers you the opportunity to recruit high quality UMW students and alumni for your organization or graduate school programs.
+The University of Mary Washington has selective admission standards and a curriculum that emphasizes writing, public speaking, and problem-solving skills.
+Our graduates make excellent grad students, employees and interns, and this fair is the perfect forum for meeting many of them.
 <ul>
- 	<li>Both employing organizations and graduate schools will be invited to attend our fall fair.</li>
  	<li>The fees are as follows:
 <ul>
  	<li>For-Profit Organizations: $200 for two representatives</li>
- 	<li>Graduate Schools (by invite only): $200 for two representatives</li>
  	<li>Non-Profit &amp; Government Organizations: $100 for two representatives</li>
  	<li>$25 per additional representative</li>
 </ul>